cakephp/docs/fr/core-libraries/collections.rst

 values when iteration stops early, or when an exception/failure case is reached early.

-Additionally lazy evaluation helps speed up some operations, consider the following example::
+Additionally, lazy evaluation helps speed up some operations.
+Consider the following example::

     $collection = new Collection($oneMillionItems);